-In our next few articles we will be talking about hotel pricing strategies within your revenue management plan.
-We will discuss dynamic pricing, GOPPAR, differential pricing and price positioning strategies.
-The first question we tackle is how many prices does your hotel need to offer...
+In our next few articles, we will be talking about hotel pricing strategies within your revenue management plan.
+We will discuss essential topics for revenue managers such as dynamic pricing, GOPPAR, differential pricing and price positioning strategies.
+The first question we tackle is how many prices does your hotel need to offer…

-The elements that hotel pricing strategies exists of are:
+The elements that hotel pricing strategies exist of are:

 That of course sounds very interesting.
-But let's take a step back and look at the people who have to pay these prices.
-We call the consumers or rather guests.
+But let’s take a step back and look at the people who have to pay these prices.
+We call them consumers or rather guests.
 The striking thing about this group of clients is that they are different.
-They come from different countries, travel for different reasons and have a different budget.
+They come from different countries, travel for different reasons and have different budgets.

-Yield management in hotels can only succeed when you can target different types of clients at any time with different prices.
+Yield and revenue management in hotels can only succeed when you can target different types of clients at any time with different prices.
 We have tried to visualize it below;

-If you don't have prices available for the potential clients with a higher budget range you will loose them to other hotels.
-Or if your prices are too low for what people are willing to pay, you will loose profit margin if they book you.
-Of course if your prices are too high for travellers with a lower budget you will loose out on bookings.
+If you don’t have prices available for the potential clients with a higher budget range you will lose them to other hotels.
+Or if your prices are too low for what people are willing to pay, you will lose profit margin if they book you.
+Of course, if your prices are too high for travellers with a lower budget you will lose out on bookings.
 Quite tricky all in all.

 So how can I make the demand and supply of prices and budget match?
 Simple, you need to differentiate your product offer.